dmitrya2e/filtration-bundle/Resources/docs/overview-of-components-and-workflow.md

-# Brief overview of all components and workflow
+# Overview of components and workflow

 ## Introduction